ConSol-Monitoring/snclient/docs/configuration/_index.md

 SNClient+ uses the ini style config format with some enhancements, ([see syntax specification below](#syntax)).

+The default configuration is explained in the [packaging file](https://github.com/ConSol-Monitoring/snclient/blob/main/packaging/snclient.ini).

 ## File Locations

 By default SNClient searches for a `snclient.ini` in the following folders: